varigence/docs/bimlflex/getting-started/bimlflex-components-overview.md

 ---
 uid: bimlflex-components-overview
-title: BimlFlex Databases Overview
+title: BimlFlex Components Overview
-summary: Overview of the BimlFlex databases, with reference to the BimlFlex- and BimlCatalog database
+summary: Overview of the components of the BimlFlex ecosystem, with reference to the BimlFlex- and BimlCatalog database
 ---
 # Components of BimlFlex

-This section provides a brief overview of the components that make up the BimlFlex solution:
+BimlFlex comprises of various components to deliver data solutions:

 * Metadata Editors - the [BimlFlex App](xref:metadata-editors-overview) and the supporting [Excel Add-In](xref:bimlflex-excel-add-in)
 * BimlFlex Database